aws-amplify/docs/cli/concept.md

 ### aws-exports.js file
 This file is generated only for JavaScript projects.<br/>
 It contains the consolidated outputs from all the categories, and is placed under the `src` directory that the user (the developer) specified during the `init` process.
-It is updated after each successful execution of the `amplify push` command because the push command has updated the cloud resources.<br/>
+It is updated after each successful execution of the `amplify push` command,  that has created or updated the cloud resources.<br/>
 This file is consumed by the [Amplify](https://github.com/aws-amplify/amplify-js) JavaScript library for configuration.

 ### awsconfiguration.json file
 This file is generated for Android and iOS projects.<br/>
 It contains the consolidated outputs from all the categories.
-It is updated after each successful execution of the `amplify push` command because the push command has updated the cloud resources.<br/>
+It is updated after each successful execution of the `amplify push` command, that has created or updated the cloud resources.<br/> <br/>
 This file is consumed by the [iOS](https://github.com/aws/aws-sdk-ios/) and [Android](https://github.com/aws/aws-sdk-android) native SDKs for configuration.

 # The AWS CloudFormation provider